Download the PDF

 CHA'S POSITION AND ACTIVITIES

-Advocating for change to end health disparities and systemic racism is an important element of the Confronting Racism by Achieving Health Equity initiative.
+Advocating for change to end health disparities and systemic racism is an important element of the We Are Called: Confronting Racism by Achieving Health Equity initiative.
 CHA and its members will leverage our united voices to advocate policies that ensure access to quality health care services for all; end racial and ethnic disparities in health outcomes; promote and improve the delivery of culturally competent care; and increase the diversity of the health care workforce.
 We will call for changes to policies that shape people's lives - education, housing, nutrition, criminal justice reform and the environment - so that everyone in our society may flourish.
 CHA will work closely with the Administration and Congress, especially the Congressional Minority Caucuses, to support regulatory and legislative action that:

 - Bolsters accurate and timely data collection (especially on race and ethnicity) by states and the federal government to help inform health policies

 - Targets the root causes of disparities in maternal health for women of color, especially in pregnancy-related deaths

 - Promotes and provides resources for cultural and linguistically appropriate care, including funding for increased language access services and materials